 The mornings were very cold when I visited, this is characteristic of the dry winter air of Hwange so do remember to take plenty of layers if travelling in the winter months of the dry season.

-Mana Pools, Lake Kariba, Hwange & Victoria Falls
+Mana Pools, Lake Kariba, & Hwange National Park

 from £6600 pp inc flights & transfers for 11 nights